laravel/vite-plugin/UPGRADE.md

 npm install --save-dev vite laravel-vite-plugin
 ```

-You may also need to install additional Vite plugins for your project, such as the Vue or React plugins:
+You may also need to install additional Vite plugins for your project, such as the Vue (version 3) or React plugins:

 ```shell
 npm install --save-dev @vitejs/plugin-vue